Fr. 166.00

 About the author

-Sabine Arnaud joined the Centre Alexandre Koyré, CNRS in 2017, after working as an assistant professor at Texas A&M and a Research Group Leader at the Max Planck Institute for the History of Science.
-Her interest in the writing and circulation of knowledge across different disciplines and contexts has been informed by a background in philosophy, history of science, comparative literature, history and civilizations, and aesthetics in France, Italy, and the United-States.
-She notably published On Hysteria: the Invention of a Medical Category (1670-1820), an English version of her prizewinning monograph, L'Invention de l'hystérie au temps des Lumières.
+Sabine Arnaud joined the Centre Alexandre Koyré (CNRS) in 2017, after serving as a Research Group Leader at the Max Planck Institute for the History of Science.
+Her research is motivated by a profound interest in the production, writing, and circulation of knowledge across disciplines and cultural contexts.
+With an interdisciplinary background in philosophy, history of science, comparative literature, history and civilizations, aesthetics, she has pursued her scholarly work in France, Italy, and the United States.

 Customer reviews